isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 }
 ```

-The above method creates a PDF contract using the provided personal data and render the contract-actions view.
+The above method creates a PDF contract using the provided personal data and renders the contract-actions view.
 The latter provides links to the generated PDF and for signing the PDF.

 Now, let's see how the `CreateContract` method works (the full listing is below).
 The method relies on two fields: